-- Full text, image, video content, and post metadata import for each item
+- Import full text, image, video content, and post metadata

-- Full content, attribution link, and metadata of posts accessible in WordPress dashboard
+- Attach full content, attribution link, canonical URL, and metadata to WordPress Posts as Draft

-- Republish any or all content in any format supported by your theme (text, image, quote, snippet, etc.)
+- Republish any content type supported by your theme (text, image, quote, snippet, etc.)

 - Optional auto-redirect back to original source

 - Export an RSS feed that combines all content from site’s feed list

 Instructions for use are found in our GitHub Wiki.

 The PressForward Plugin is developed and maintained by the Roy Rosenzweig Center for History and New Media at George Mason University as part of the PressForward Project, generously funded by the Alfred P. Sloan Foundation.
 Our developers include Aram Zucker-Scharff, Boone B. Gorges, and Jeremy Boggs.
 PressForward is free to use and modify under a GNU GPL2 license.